AnimusPEXUS/ccutils/test_suite_tool/README.md

 ## About

-Test Suite Tool - is tool for creating test suite for C++ code.
+Test Suite Tool - is tool for creating test suites for C++ code.

 ## How to Use